 - Your career highlights and other lifetime achievements

 - Your outside interests and membership of groups

 - Information about your ability and willingness to donate

-City does not record 'sensitive personal data' or 'special categories of personal data' in any of its Alumni activities.
-If, for instance, you attend an event and have access or dietary requirements you may need to disclose the nature of your requirements on the booking form.
-These records are destroyed after the event.
+City does not record 'sensitive' or 'special categories’ of personal data as part of our alumni activities.
+If, however, you attend an event and have access or dietary requirements you may be asked to disclose the nature of your requirements on the booking form.

 The communications you may expect are:

 - Postal and e-communications to update you on developments at City and further our relationship

 - Invitations to corporate and (where appropriate) donor events

 - Graduate destination surveys to support a UK-government backed initiative

 - Invitations to develop our relationship that may result in a request for you to consider supporting us in terms of time/philanthropy/supporting employability for current students